nandosr98/upload_screenshots/README.md

 It is connected to an API of google drive and the API of screenshotmachine

 If it doesn't work is because the email of the file credenciales.json is bad written.

+The caseStudy.php file is the final programme.

+This programme is separated in two files, the file uploadImages.php which shows how you can upload your images to googledrive and downloadImages.php which explain how to do a screenshot and download it.

+This programme works with the library google-api-php-client-2.4.0